EddieTheEd/Obsidian-Vault/002_Notes/Chemistry Test 2 Objectives.md

 *The Periodic Table*

-47. Explain how the arrangement of the periodic table is based on the atomic numb of the elements.
+47. Explain how the arrangement of the periodic table is based on the atomic number of the elements.
 48. Describe the relationship between position on the periodic table and electronic arrangement, including the relationship between group and number of valence electrons, and between period and number of occupied electron shells.
 49. Use electron configuration to identify and atom or ion and its location in the periodic table, and infer its chemical properties.
 50. Describe and explain the relationship between electronic structure and chemical properties and reactivity, for elements in groups **1, 2, 13 - 18**